jburguete/genetic/README.md

 	* REPRODUCTION_TYPE_DOUBLEPOINTS: the son genome is equal to father genome between two random points and equal to the mother genome in the rest.
 * type_selection_mutation: type of algorithm to select the mothers to create sons with a mutation.
+A mutation inverts a random bit in the genome.
 Valid values are:
 	* SELECTION_MUTATION_TYPE_LINEARRANK (default value): the mother is selected randomly between the survival entities assigning a linear probabiltiy higher for better entities.